Which place is cheaper, Houston or Austin?

 Austin is a great place to explore.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.

 It's hard to know how much time to spend in Houston.
-Five days may feel like too much time here unless you plan to do a lot of relaxing.
+Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.

-Travelers enjoy the nightlife and live music when visiting the one-of-a-kind big city of Houston.
+Travelers enjoy the nightlife and live music when visiting the diverse big city of Houston.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.